grenas405/meta-operating-system/INSIGHTS.md

 - Analytics

 **Observation:** This is production-grade file serving but perhaps too complex for a single file.
+The hardening work in `3d833e3` highlights how easy it is for regressions to hide inside this mega-module.

 **Recommendation:** Could be split into smaller, focused modules:
 - `static-handler.ts` (core logic)